DiogoDores/FEUP-ESOF/Second project/Extreme Programmimg.md

   For XP developers their capabilieties and expertise in techincal abilities should always be accompanied by the ability to be good **listeners**.
 This will make them be able to better design what the customers require and desire.

   Even though XP is known for it's simplicity it doesn't mean that designing a proper structure should be completely off the table.
 In fact, it is very important for preventing long run systems from becoming too complex.
 Developers should be very careful in early stages so as to prevent projects from coming to a halt.

-### Values
-  XP has 5 cornerstone values (the 5th was added in the second edition of *Extreme Programming Explained*).

-   **Comumnication** is encouraged between programmers.
-Since XP is very focused on teamwork by communicating with one another the goal is to give all developers a shared view of what they are supposed to do.
-Of course, it is also beneficial to have a healthy communication with the customers, since they are the ones who dictate what the team should do.